E-A-T has been a hot topic when it comes to on-site content.

 YMYL sites have much stricter standards than other niches.

 In the guidelines, Google provides some guidance on what constitutes a completely useless site.

-In the guidelines, Google explains that YMYL vs other sources will have different sources of reputation.
+Google explains that YMYL vs. other sources will have different sources of reputation.

-If you’ve analyzed backlink profiles for competitive niches, then you’ve certainly seen a mix of links that you may consider verily degrees of quality and with a wide metric variation.
+If you’ve analyzed backlink profiles for competitive niches, then you’ve certainly seen a mix of links that you may consider varying degrees of quality and with a wide metric variation.

 There are certainly many lurking and confounding variables that also have an impact, but it’s so commonplace that you cannot ignore this fact.

 What are the Criteria for Evaluation?

 My team and I have built a score with over 50 variables we delivered called PureGrade, to understand the likelihood of the site having a positive, negative, or neutral impact based on main content (MC) and supplemental content.